sfioritto/planningforaliens-old/_posts/2014-01-06-sketching-with-css.md

 much more quickly than I did.

 I was writing and promoting for 6 months.
-A far cry from Nathan's turnaround time of 3 months.
+A far cry from Nathan's usual turnaround time of 3 months.
 Structuring and prioritizing your time is a skill and apparently years of corporate dronehood had atrophied this particular skill for me.
 Plus I'm slow at writing.

 But whatever, my excuses don't matter.
-Instead the takeaway for you should be to start with an even smaller project than Sketching with CSS.
+Instead the takeaway for you should be to start with an even smaller project than ]Sketching with CSS](http://www.sketchingwithcss.com/).
 Maybe you are good at structuring and prioritizing your time but chances are you will run into another skill bottleneck.

 Product scope is like a multiplier for all of your faults, so pick something small.